Vaccines for children at school

 - Submit the original copies of your Vaccine Education Certificate and signed Statement of Conscience or Religious Belief form to your local public health unit.
 Contact them to find out how.

-If you want your child to attend daycare, and decide not to vaccinate them due to medical, religious or philosophical reasons, you will need to give your daycare a valid written exemption.
-If the disease appears in your child’s daycare centre, your child may have to stay out of daycare until the disease is no longer present.
+If you want your child to attend a child care centre (for example, daycare), and decide not to vaccinate them due to medical, religious or philosophical reasons, you will need to give the child care centre a valid written exemption.
+If the disease appears in your child’s care centre, your child may not be allowed to attend until the disease is no longer present.

-The best defense against the flu is to get vaccinated.
-Unless there is a medical reason not to, everyone aged 6 months or older can benefit from getting the seasonal flu vaccine.
+The best defense against infection and severe outcomes from the flu and COVID-19 is to get vaccinated.
+Unless there is a medical reason not to, everyone aged 6 months or older is recommended to get immunized against flu and COVID-19 each fall when the vaccines become available.

 Special medical conditions

-If you have special medical conditions or other high risk factors, you may need additional vaccines.
-Talk to your health care provider or your local Public Health unit about other recommended vaccines.
+If your child has special medical conditions or other high-risk factors, they may need additional immunizations.
+Talk to a health care provider or your local public health unit about other recommended vaccines.

 中文 (简体) (Chinese simplified PDF)